ics042/ts-react-webpack/README.md

 ## Linting & Format

 `Prettier` is recommended for VSCode code format, enable `save to format` mode would make your life easier.
+You'll have to enable `Arrow Parens` to make the format meet TSLint requirement.